-- In the Workspace view, you can retrieve one or more identities and made link/unlink decisions independent of any Universal MPI-detected data stewardship task.
+- In the Workspace view, you can retrieve one or more identities and made link/unlink decisions independent of any Universal Identity-detected data stewardship task.

 - In the Task Details view, you can update both before and after you are finished with any linking or unlinking actions.
 You can also update task status from this view.

-Changing a task status to Closed does not remove or delete the task, but the task will no longer appear in the default Task List view, but you can still search for and retrieve them.
+Changing a task status to Closed does not remove or delete the task, but the task no longer appears in the default Task List view.
+You can still search for and retrieve them.

 Task statuses of Deferred or In Progress can be useful for tracking tasks that you might leave in a partially-reviewed state for an indefinite period of time.